Otsego County, Michigan: History

 The county was created in 1840 as Okkuddo County (meaning "sickly water," although the reason for using a name with such a negative meaning is lost).
-The name was changed to Otsego in 1843.
+The name was changed to Otsego in 1843 after the county in New York, with the name ultimately deriving from a Mohawk or Oneida word meaning "place of the rock."
 It was organized in 1875.
-On May 20, 2022 an EF3 tornado stuck the county seat of Gaylord killing 2 and injuring 44 while causing major damage to the downtown business district and severely damaging a mobile home park.
+On May 20, 2022, an EF3 tornado struck the county seat of Gaylord killing 2 and injuring 44 while causing major damage to the downtown business district and severely damaging a mobile home park.

 Geography

 According to the United States Census Bureau, the county has a total area of 526 sqmi, of which 515 sqmi is land and 11 sqmi (2.1%) is water.
 It is the fifth-smallest county by total area in Michigan.
 Although it is located on Michigan's Lower Peninsula, Otsego County is considered to be part of Northern Michigan.

 Otsego County has more than 370 lakes, mostly in the southern part of the county.
-Otsego Lake, is the county's largest, and has a surface area of 1972 acre.
+Otsego Lake is the county's largest and has a surface area of 1972 acre.
 Other large lakes in the southern part of the county include Big Lake, Big Bear Lake, Buhl Lake, Crapo Lake, Dixon Lake, Douglas Lake, Guthrie Lake, Heart Lake, Lake Tecon, Manuka Lake, Opal Lake, Pencil Lake, and Turtle Lake.
 The larger lakes in the northern part of the county are Five Lakes, Hardwood Lake, Lake Twenty Seven, and Pickerel Lake.
 Many of these are so-called 'kettle lakes,' formed by the melting of blocks of glacial ice, left as the glacier retreated, which created a depression in the soil.

 Glaciers shaped the area, creating a unique regional ecosystem.
 A large portion of the area is the Grayling outwash plain, a broad outwash plain including sandy ice-disintegration ridges; jack pine barrens, some white pine-red pine forest, and northern hardwood forest.
 Large lakes were created by glacial action.

 Headwaters of the Au Sable, Black, Manistee, Pigeon, and Sturgeon Rivers are in Otsego County.
 The Au Sable River watershed is the county's largest watershed.